 The Heat have nominally had a general manager in Riley’s front office tenure, but he has the final say on all basketball-related decisions.

 The basketball executive was inducted into the Naismith Memorial Basketball Hall of Fame in 2008.
-He won the NBA Executive of the Year Award in 2011.
+He won the NBA Executive of the Year Award in 2011 and the Chuck Daly Lifetime Achievement Award in 2012.

 Pat Riley Net Worth

-According to Celebrity Net Worth, Pat Riley’s estimated net worth is $80 million.
+According to Celebrity Net Worth, Pat Riley’s net worth is estimated to be $100 million.
 It’s no surprise the former coach’s success has inflated his bank account.
+The three-time NBA Coach of the Year and his wife Chris Rodstrom are still making plenty to live on in Coral Gables.